b3lg1c4/haxball-extended-headless/README.md

 `state` will be taken to determine whether enable or not the AntiDU.
 `kickBecauseDU` is the text the user will see when he is kicked because DU.
 `ignoredAuthsDU` is a list of auths the AntiDU will take to skip the verification.
-If we put our auth on it, the AntiDU no matter is enabled will allow us to be in the room with the same device more than once at the time.
+If we put our auth on it, the AntiDU no matter is enabled, will allow us to be in the room with the same device more than once at the time.
 This can be used, for example, for testing purposes.

 Usage example: